-Sometimes it is claimed that crushed eggshells can be used as a snail and slug barrier.
+Some people believe that crushed eggshells can be used to form snail and slug barriers.

-But is this only another garden myth, or is there something to it?
+Is this just another garden myth, or is there something to it?

 In theory, crushed eggshells are so sharp that slugs and snails would hurt themselves climbing over them.